 It’s an issue that the platform is trying to overcome by providing a free support plan for users, which includes a 2-day response rate.
-It also has online training resources, like guided journeys of the platform, a video library, as well as an active community forum that works as a problem-solving forum.
+It also has online training resources, like guided journeys of the platform, a video library, and an active community forum that works as a problem-solving forum.
 Yet forums don’t always have the right answer for you, and depending on how specific the problem is, it is more or less likely to have been found and resolved.
 Of course, you could always hire a tech consultancy to handle all of these particular problems.

 Salesforce comes with a strong arsenal of features and extensions that can be applied for your own customization.
 It’s built for a wide diversity of companies, which is reflected in its array of features.
 However, there are difficulties in customizing the platform for the specific needs of an individual company.
 Which extensions work best?
 How will it affect the current functionality?
-It can take a long time to figure out exactly what is best, and what is possible.
+It can take a long time to figure out exactly what is best and what is possible.

-The best way to combat this is to clearly outline a division of labor in which the right people have the right access and to restrict these areas to only them.
+The best way to combat this is to clearly outline a division of labor in which the right people have the right access and restrict these areas to only them.
 A structure of user permission means a certain level of complexity.
 It’s an overlooked issue but essential for work cleanliness.

-If the data is corrupted then the reports that build on that will also be affected.
-If all of your users that crunch numbers have the ability to input data and compile reports, then we will have potentially hundreds of reports — inevitably some that are incomplete, and others that are irrelevant.
+If the data is corrupted, then the reports that build on that will also be affected.
+If all of your users that crunch numbers have the ability to input data and compile reports, then we will have potentially hundreds of reports — inevitably, some that are incomplete and others that are irrelevant.
 This results in confusion and doubt around the integrity of your reports.

 Salesforce Commerce Cloud essentially has two costs: an upfront sum, which is typically around $150,000, as well as a percentage of your total sales (between 1-2%).
 A business that earns $1m in profit pays $20,000 at a rate of 2%.
 If profits are $100m, the platform gets $200,000.
-So as your sales increase so does the actual amount you pay to Salesforce.
+So as your sales increase, so does the actual amount you pay to Salesforce.